antaresproject/docs/docs/services/pagination.md

 Antares\Pagination\PaginationAjaxPresenter
 ```

-which can be found in the system's core.
+It can be found in the system's core.

-"Render" is a crucial class method and it is responsible for paginator's presentation:
+"Render" is a crucial class method and it is responsible for the paginator's presentation:

 ```php
 public function render()